MentallyQuill/ST-Wandlight/README.md

 <div align="center"><img src="Images/divider.jpg" width="800"></div>

-### 4. (Optional) Add Canon Lore Anchoring
+### 5. (Optional) Add Canon Lore Anchoring

 Into your Author's Note at Depth 1 as System add similar to the following: *It is January of their 6th-Year, align lore, secrets, knowledge, relationships, and events accdordingly.*

 If additional blacklisting is needed, try adding: *The characters are not yet aware of X, Y, or Z.*

-This is a low-cost, if ineligant solution.
+This is a low-cost and effective, if ineligant solution.

 ## Features